OpenAstronomy/openastronomy.github.io/README.md

 ### About

-This is the source for the openastronomy.github.io website
+This is the source for the openastronomy.github.io website.

 ### Building